Why We Get Flooded Emotionally & How to Handle It

 Emotional flooding is impacting communication in your relationships — whether or not you’re consciously aware of it.
 Have you ever wondered why you lose it sometimes, and say things you regret later?
 Or why you get to a certain point with people where you just cannot talk anymore, and shut down or withdraw?
 These are both examples of emotional flooding: Lashing out and shutting down are two sides of the same coin.
+Read on to learn about what emotional flooding is, and how you can stop it from damaging your most important relationships.

 Anytime we tangle with someone, we become physiologically elevated.
 Whether or not you’re aware of it, your body is dumping stress hormones out into your bloodstream that increase your heart-rate, narrow your perspective, and energize your body to effectively fight, flee, or freeze.